macload1/RPiFreeRTOSuGFX/src/uGFX/demos/readme.txt

 Only the main files are contained.
 No compile-able projects

-Most demos and examples stand under the BSD license as declared below and within each file:
+All demos and examples stand under the BSD license as declared below and within each file:

 /*